CasparCG/client/README.md

 ## Development

 #### Windows
 * Install Qt 6.5 for Windows from [Qt archive](https://www.qt.io/download).
 You may wish to select a more minimal installation than the full 6.5 tree.
+At a minimum the additional library *Qt WebSockets* and the *Qt 5 Comaptibility Module* are required.
 * Install [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/)
 * Install [CMake](https://cmake.org/download/)